A Mormon Maid: Reception

 Like many American films of the time, A Mormon Maid was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors cut two intertitles, "I am not a –" and "You have scoffed at our faith – now you will pay."
-Many towns received this film with open arms, misunderstanding the film as an exposé on Mormonism and the religion's practices.
-One newspaper even went so far as to link the film to the K. K. K.
+Many towns received this film with open arms, understanding the film as an exposé on Mormonism and the religion's practices.